jkwchui/chem-jon-hk/docs/chem/README.md

 ::: tip Everything is in-progress

-I design and write and draw and code and translate and produce videos in my own time.
+I design and write and draw and code and translate and produce videos.
 Development is, in the best days, maddeningly slow and, in the best months, halting.

 :::